 When you visit Paris, there never seems to be enough time; time to either squeeze in all of the sightseeing or for stepping back in time (not the guillotine part, of course).

-On the night bike tour that we took with Fat Tire Bike Tours, time was economized.
+In 2006, I took the night bike tour with Fat Tire Bike Tours, time was economized.
+(The 2013 Fat Tire Bike and Boat Tour – still fun!)

 In a four to five hour period, you squeeze in sightseeing of the left and left banks of the Seine, watch the lights of Paris come up, eat home made ice cream looking at Notre-Dame on the Pont Saint-Louis as the sun sets, take advantage of the photo ops at the Louvre and the Champs Elysées, ride a boat along the Seine (and be the only group allowed to bring their own “beverages” or have it provided); Phewww!
 That’s economizing your time!